ibm-cloud-docs/openwhisk/prep.md

     ```
     {: pre}

-4. Ensure the Python version inside the virtual environment matches the version as specified with the `--kind` option when creating the action later on (e.g. `python:3.7`).
+4. Ensure the Python version inside the virtual environment matches the version as specified with the `--kind` option when you create the action later on (for example, `python:3.7`).
 To check the actual version,

     ```bash
     python --version